kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   Selector *metav1.LabelSelector `json:"selector,omitempty"`
 }

+// +kubebuilder:validation:XValidation:rule="self.mode == 'ClientAndServer' ? has(self.clientCertificateRef) : !has(self.clientCertificateRef)",message="clientCertificateRef must be set if and only if mode is ClientAndServer"
 type BackendTLS struct {
   // Mode defines the TLS mode for the backend.
   // +required
   Mode BackendTLSMode `json:"mode"`

   // ClientCertificateRef defines the reference to the client certificate for mutual
   // TLS.
-Only used if mode is MUTUAL.
+Only used if mode is ClientAndServer.
   // +optional
   ClientCertificateRef *SecretObjectReference `json:"clientCertificateRef,omitempty"`